Have you ever been in a relationship with someone who made you feel like you were going crazy?

 Gaslighters are frequently habitual and pathological liars who have significant narcissistic tendencies.
 They are known for their brazen lying and refusal to back down or modify tales, even when you call them out or offer evidence of their deception.

-They might say things like: “You’re making things up,” “That never happened,” or anything along those lines.
+They might say things like: “You’re making things up,” “That never happened,” or tell you that you are making a “Big Deal out of Nothing” and/or anything along those lines.

 “The cornerstones of gaslighting behavior are lying and distortion.
 They may appear convincing, even though you know they aren’t telling the truth.
 You begin to question yourself in the end.”